mehmoodz/Influenzr/README.md

 Startup Trends:
 ==============

-Startup Trends is predictive analytics platform to visualize and analyze trends of startups across the world!
+Startup Trends simple tool visualize and analyze sentiments of startups across the world!

 ## Features Planned:

-### Phase-1:

 * Plot tweets realtime with keywords startups on the map
 * Score Sentiment
-* Top news based on retweets and mentions

-### Phase-2:

-#### Categorize:

-* Articles
-* News
-* Industry
-* Newsgroups
-* Companies trending now in Startups

 ### Behind the Wheels: